 The new Motor Vehicle Amendment Bill has taken the country by storm since September 1, 2019.
-With the new Act roll-out, the numbers of issued challans have grown sharply, together with the increased penalty, especially the PUC challan rate 2019.
+With the new Act roll-out, the numbers of issued challans have grown sharply, together with the increased penalty, especially the PUC challan rate 2021.
 Have you ever seen many cars standing outside a petrol pump in recent days?
 Interestingly, they’re not there for filling the fuel, but for getting PUC certificates done.
-According to the Transport Department official, there are as many as 1,25 lakh vehicles turned up at 950 centres from Sep 1-2 for pollution checks and more than 84,000 PUC certificates were issued in the same period.
+According to the Transport Department official, there are as many as 1,25 lakh vehicles turned up at 950 centres from Sep 1-2, 2019 after the new MVA kicks in for pollution checks and more than 84,000 PUC certificates were issued in the same period.

 What is a PUC certificate?